Bo-Kaap: History

 The brightly coloured facades are attributed to an expression of freedom by the new homeowners, as all the houses were painted white while on lease, although it appears that the tradition of brightly coloured homes began in the late 20th century, rather than earlier.

-Although the area has always been a centre of Cape Malay culture, until the implementation of the Apartheid Group Areas Act, it also had residents of other ethnicities.
+Although the area has always been a centre of Cape Malay culture, until the implementation of the Group Areas Act under apartheid, it also had residents of other ethnicities.
 These included Indians, non-Muslim Coloureds, Filipinos, Africans, Portuguese and Italians at different times.
 Historically, the Bo-Kaap was larger than its current extent.

-During Apartheid, the area was not bulldozed, unlike nearby District Six, however non-Malay residents were forcibly removed in accordance with the Group Areas Act, in an effort by a sympathetic apartheid government official (I. D. du Plessis) to preserve the Malay character of the area.
+Under apartheid, the area was not bulldozed, unlike nearby District Six, however non-Malay residents were forcibly removed in accordance with the Group Areas Act, in an effort by a sympathetic National Party-led government official (I. D. du Plessis) to preserve the Malay character of the area.

 Preservation of the area began in 1943 when 15 houses were restored by a group of prominent citizens, with the support of the Historical Monuments Commission.
 In 1966 a portion of the area was designated as a National Monument.
 From 1971 the City Council began restoring houses and streetscapes, with 48 units completed by 1975.

-While Bo-Kaap has been praised as a ‘picturesque district’ for its brightly coloured homes in shades of pink, red, blue, green, and purple, some buildings now display large foreign flags, particularly the Palestinian flag, stretching across entire blocks of flats, raising concerns that foreign political symbols and illegal graffiti or murals could overshadow the district’s colourful artistic heritage.
+While Bo-Kaap has been praised as a ‘picturesque district’ for its brightly coloured homes in shades of pink, red, blue, green, and purple, tensions over over-tourism, gentrification, and traditionalist and progressive voices have been in active discussion amongst community members.

+The neighborhood is also known for its support of the cause of Palestinian liberation, including through large murals of the Palestinian flag.
+This support stems in part from the neighborhood's Muslim heritage, but has also caused controversy locally and abroad.